Drive-Labs/SmartHotel-itea3-PARFAIT/README.md

 4. Generate the `apk` from the `MoveUp-mobile-app` folder and install the android application on your smartphone.
 5. Run the mobile application
 6. Be sure that all the components (mobile phone, Zigbee server, reservation server) can communicate together in local network (or over Internet)
-7. Be sure that Zigbee communication is enabled at the smart lock level
+7. Be sure that Zigbee communication is enabled at the smart lock level and the Zigbee server.
 8. Open the terminal and type the command :
 	```
 	cd server